 What are the progression criteria for the research student?

-Yes – each institution has its own programme requirements for research students, including relevant development programmes, covering research methodology and academic writing.
+Each institution has its own programme requirements for research students, including relevant development programmes, covering research methodology and academic writing.
 The research student will be given a tailored programme that meets the requirements of both institutions.
-Care has been taken to develop this programme so wherever possible, a piece of work or assessment will meet the requirements of both institutions.
+Care has been taken to develop this programme so a piece of work or assessment will meet the requirements of both institutions, wherever possible.

 How will the research student be examined for their PhD award?

 Research students will submit their thesis to their host University and undergo a single defence through an agreed viva voce examination.
-Research students will be awarded based on each university’s requirements.
-Successful students will receive an award from each institution and be eligible to attend graduation at both universities.
+Successful students will receive an award from each institution, based on their respective requirements and will be eligible to attend graduation at both universities.

 Where can I get further information on the research student support available at Coventry University and Deakin University?